An increase in breeding methods over the past few decades has allowed for the growth in popularity of designer dog breeds.

 Due to their stature, they make imposing deterrents.

-In summary, the Saint Bernese is an imposing rare breed which has many positive sides to it.
+In summary, the Saint Bernese is an imposing rare breed that has many positive sides to it.

-If you are a family person with young children, this is an ideal pet which should be seriously considered as a future family member.
+If you are a family person with young children, this is an ideal pet that should be seriously considered as a future family member.